teampoltergeist/poltergeist/README.md

 subsequent request will only contain your permanent headers.
 If the temporary headers should not be sent on related 30x redirects, specify `permanent: :no_redirect`.

+Headers set with any of these methods will be set within all windows in the session, with the exception of temporary headers, which are only set within the current window.

 ### Inspecting network traffic ###

 You can inspect the network traffic (i.e. what resources have been